Thursday, July 11, 2024

 Coffee or tea:

-Tip #1 Know your prices and tolerance.
+Tip #1 Know your prices and saving tolerance.

 Strategy: